 TPS applicants benefit from the flat allocation of up to 10% of 2-room Flexi and 3-room BTO/ SBF units.
 This flat allocation is shared with those applying under the Selective En bloc Redevelopment Scheme (SERS), Relocation and Resettlement.

-To be eligible, you and your family must have been living in an HDB public rental flat for at least 2 years.
+To be eligible, you and your family must have been living in an HDB public rental flat for at least 2 years at the time of your HFE letter application.

 The Senior Priority Scheme (SPS) helps elderly residents who wish to buy a 2-room Flexi to age-in-place in a familiar environment or live near their parents or married child.